CLUE model: Land-use type specific conversion settings

 Specific conversion settings and temporal characteristics, specified in the conversion matrix, represent the following aspects:

 First, the matrix defines the land-use types that the current land-use type can or cannot be converted.

 Second, it specifies regions that a specific conversion is allowed or not allowed to occur.

 Additionally, the conversion matrix defines the amount of time or time steps needed for a particular land-use type at a specific location to stay in the same state before the possibility to convert to another land-use type.

 Moreover, the maximum time interval in which a land-use category can remain unchanged, suitable for cropping within a shifting cultivation system, considering that soil capacity for providing nutrients for cropping is limited and soil productivity has time limits.

-It is worth mentioning that only maximum and minimum amounts of time before conversion occurring are specified in the conversion matrix.
+Only maximum and minimum amounts of time before conversion occurring are specified in the conversion matrix.

 Land-use demand (requirements)

 Land-use demand demonstrates the required change in land-use type, calculated at the aggregate level, which means considering the case study as a whole.
 Defining the required change in land-use type leads to limiting the scope of the simulation.
 Calculation of land-use demand is independent from the model, and other approaches can be used for the calculations.
 Depending on the aim of the simulation, based on scenarios and case study characteristics, several methodologies are available to calculate the land-use demand including trends extrapolation and analysis of land-use change from the recent past to the near future.